How To: Master iOS 18's T9 Dialing for Lightning-Fast Contact Searches on Your iPhone

 Using T9 Dialing on Your iPhone to Find Contacts

-To try it out, ensure you're running iOS 18 (currently in beta), open the Phone app, then dial a name using the letters on each key.
+To try it out, ensure you're running iOS 18 (released Sept.
+16), open the Phone app, and dial a name using the letters on each key.
 Remember, you only need to press a key once, no matter which letter on the key you want to enter.

 If multiple contacts match the number sequence, the one you most likely want appears on the top.
 Tap that name, and the Phone app will automatically fill in their number.
 All that's left to do is hit the green call button to call them.